mrsauravsahu/nvim-config/README.md

-**This repo is supposed to be used as config by NvChad users!**
+# @mrsauravsahu/nvim-config

+This README file provides an overview and details about the configuration files for nvim using NvChad

-- The main nvchad repo (NvChad/NvChad) is used as a plugin by this repo.
+- The main nvchad repo [NvChad/NvChad](https://github.com/NvChad/NvChad) is used as a plugin by this repo.
-- So you just import its modules , like `require "nvchad.options" , require "nvchad.mappings"`
+- So you just import its modules, like `require "nvchad.options", require "nvchad.mappings"`
-- So you can delete the .git from this repo ( when you clone it locally ) or fork it :)
+- So you can delete the .git from this repo (when you clone it locally) or fork it :)

 # Credits

-1) Lazyvim starter https://github.com/LazyVim/starter as nvchad's starter was inspired by Lazyvim's .
+- Lazyvim starter https://github.com/LazyVim/starter as nvchad's starter was inspired by Lazyvim's.
 It made a lot of things easier!